commschamp/comms_champion/README.md

 from [release artefacts](https://github.com/arobenko/comms_champion/releases).

 # Demos and Examples
-Manual implementation of binary communication protocols using [COMMS Library](#comms-library) is not recommended.
+Manual implementation of binary communication protocols **from scratch** using [COMMS Library](#comms-library) is not recommended and should be avoided.
 Please use **commsdsl2comms** code generator from [commsdsl](https://github.com/arobenko/commsdsl) project, which also lists multiple available protocols (with usage examples) that can be used